 - Engage with other WSU families/supporters and back affinity-building initiatives on behalf of Student Affairs and WSU

 - Represent the parental/familial perspective and provide valuable feedback to enhance the university experience for both students and families

 - Review student grant proposals annually and select student award recipients for CougParents Program funding

 - Assist in fundraising and alumni relations efforts in support of the CougParents Program

 - Share special WSU experiences with their student(s)

 Thank you for your interest in the CougParents Advisory Board!
 We are always looking for new advisory board members to join our team.
 Each CougParents Advisory Board member commits to a two-year term.
 We are currently seeking CougParents board members to represent each of the following classes:

 - Family member/guardian/supporter of a junior student

-Please complete this CougParents Advisory Board Application if you would like to be considered.
+Please complete the CougParents Advisory Board Application if you would like to be considered for the board.
 The application is always open.
-Applications will be reviewed on an annual basis between October and November, each calendar year.
+Applications will be reviewed on an annual basis between October and November.
 Advisory board selection will be made in December and new members will begin in January.